voder-ai/eslint-plugin-traceability/.voder/last-action.md

 - [ ] Review performance and complexity of the updated branch and function annotation logic on large, branch-heavy codebases and optimize helper utilities if needed while preserving behavior.
 - [ ] Add additional regression tests for edge cases such as ternary operators, logical operators, and async catch blocks to strengthen confidence that excluded constructs remain excluded and included constructs continue to behave as required.
 - [ ] Refine internal helper abstractions for comment and scope analysis to reduce duplication between branch-annotation, function-annotation, and redundant-annotation rules while keeping the implementation easy to understand and maintain.

+---

+### Summary of current status

+- Branch/loop/switch/arrow/nested-function annotation behaviors (per the branch-annotations story) are implemented and tested and are now pushed to `origin/main`.
+- Local build, tests, and type-check pass.
+- CI/CD pipeline is currently **red** due to the stricter `traceability/require-story-annotation` rule making many helpers/tests non-compliant, plus one Prettier formatting issue.
+- Fixing those lint/format issues will require a subsequent cycle where code changes and new commits are allowed.
 ```